PedrooFelix/ecommerce-big-data/README.md

 * user_session**	Temporary user's session ID.
 Same for each user's session.
 Is changed every time user come back to online store from a long pause. *

+##Event types
+Events can be:

+> * view * - a user viewed a product
+> * cart * - a user added a product to shopping cart
+> * remove_from_cart * - a user removed a product from shopping cart
+> * purchase * - a user purchased a product
+> * Multiple purchases per session *
+> *A session can have multiple purchase events.
+It's ok, because it's a single order.*

+## Many thanks
+Thanks to REES46 Marketing Platform for this dataset.

 #tools used
 python